 For a professional audience, the key shift is this: quality is not limited to the final output.
 It includes the process used to produce that output, the assumptions behind decisions, the consistency of communication, and the ability to improve over time.
 A strong presentation delivered from weak data is a quality issue.
 So is a well-written policy that no one can implement.

 This broader view matters because many modern roles are cross-functional.
 Professionals are expected to make decisions that affect customer experience, employee performance, compliance, cost control, and strategic execution.
-In that context, quality management becomes a way to reduce variation where it matters and encourage judgment where flexibility is needed.
+In that context, quality management becomes a way to reduce variation where it matters and encourage judgement where flexibility is needed.

 A quality mindset asks different questions.
 Was the process fit for purpose?
 Were responsibilities clear?
 Did the team have the right information at the right time?
 Were the outcomes useful, accurate, and repeatable?
 This is where professionals move from task completion to performance management.